How to Save Water In the Shower

 With our shower heads, you won't have to put up with low water pressure just to save water.
 That's right, our high pressure shower heads use less water than traditional shower heads.
 Now, how does that work?
 We'll explain.

 StoneStream is known for its innovation when it comes to shower fixtures.
 Our eco-friendly shower heads have anodized aluminum shower plates featuring 250 laser-cut spray holes which increase the water flow velocity by up to 200%.
 Essentially, there is no increase in the actual water pressure in the pipes but there is a substantial increase in the speed of the water coming out of the shower heads.
+What's happening here is that less water is being pushed out at a faster rate and greater pressure!

 With StoneStream shower heads, an average household in the UK can save £227 yearly on the water bill.
 Isn't that great?
 Undoubtedly, our shower heads are the most water-efficient option on the market.
 Plus, our shower heads are equipped with efficient filters that remove impurities from running water and soften hard water.